acarril/acarril.github.io/_posts/2016-04-20-RCE-batch-process.md

 permalink: /posts/batch-jobs
 ---

+One of the most powerful features of batch mode is the ability to run several processes in parallel.
+I'll explain how to easily use this feature  with Stata.

 # Stuff needed

-We are going to need, as usual, a do-file and a submit file.
-We are also going to assume some basic directory structure.
+We are going to need, as usual, a **do-file** and a **submit file**.
+We are also going to assume some basic **directory structure**.

 ### Do-file